-Onset: Fairly sudden after sitting down for dinner 20-30 minutes ago
+- Onset: Fairly sudden after sitting down for dinner 20-30 minutes ago

-Provoke: Nothing makes the pain feel better or worse
+- Provoke: Nothing makes the pain feel better or worse

-Quality: Dull pressure/ache
+- Quality: Dull pressure/ache

-Radiation: The pain does not radiate
+- Radiation: The pain does not radiate

-Severity: 8/10 “feels like a 747 is sitting on his chest”
+- Severity: 8/10 “feels like a 747 is sitting on his chest”

-Time: Feels slightly better since the onset
+- Time: Feels slightly better since the onset

-Skin: cool, pale, diaphoretic
+The patient’s skin is cool, pale, diaphoretic

-Breath sounds: clear
+Breath sounds are clear bilaterally.

 The cardiac monitor is attached.

-A 12 lead ECG is captured.
+A 12 lead ECG is obtained.

-The data quality looks good to me, but the computer disagrees!
+The data quality looks good to me, but the computer disagrees.

-Three’s a charm!
+Three’s a charm.